-Neither Peugeot or Citroen has marketed a pickup truck in Europe for over 20 years; since the Peugeot 504 pickup.
-Elsewhere in the world, Peugeot – up until quite recently – had a half-tonne pickup in South America’ the Brazilian-built Peugeot Hoggar.
+Neither Peugeot or Citroen has marketed a pickup truck in Europe for over 20 years, since the Peugeot 504 pickup.
+Elsewhere in the world, Peugeot – up until quite recently – had a half-tonne pickup in South America, the Brazilian-built Peugeot Hoggar.

 However, the global pickup truck market is now too big for Peugeot to ignore.
-Sales have trebled globally since 1990 and Peugeot is one of just three manufacturers in the Top 10 to not sell a pickup.
+Sales have trebled globally since 1990 and Peugeot is one of just three manufacturers, including Suzuki and Hyundai-Kia, in the Top 10 to not sell a pickup.

-In PSA’s 2016-2021 growth plan (codenamed ‘Push to Pass’), the group’s chairman Carlos Tavares announced that a pickup truck was crucial to increasing sales of Peugeot and Citroen.
+In PSA’s 2016-2021 growth plan, titled Push to Pass, the group’s chairman Carlos Tavares announced that a pickup truck was crucial to increasing sales of Peugeot and Citroen.

-“This new product is in line with the strategy of the Groupe PSA central model and will support our return in this growing market segment”, explained Patrice Lucas, Executive Vice President of Programs and Strategy at Groupe PSA.
+“This new product is in line with the strategy of the Groupe PSA central model and will support our return in this growing market segment,” explained Patrice Lucas, executive vice president of programs and strategy at Groupe PSA.

-The new pickup is expected to go into production at ChangAn’s ‘Ding Zhou’ factory at the start of 2020, and available to Chinese customers first.
+The new pickup, not branded as a Peugeot but keeping the Changan name, is expected to go into production at the Chinese firm’s Ding Zhou factory at the start of 2020, and be available to Chinese customers first.
 European models aren’t expected to arrive into dealerships before 2021.

-Given the huge cost involved in transporting and importing vehicles from China to South America and Europe (PSA’s two largest markets), it’s likely that PSA will add an additional production line in either one of these continents.
+Given the huge cost involved in transporting and importing vehicles from China to South America and Europe, PSA’s two largest markets, it’s likely that PSA will add an additional production line in either one of these continents.